circleofcircles/circleofcircles/Basic_agenda.md

 # Who is this book for:

-People who seek
+People who seek:
-- Deeper way of life
+- Deeper way of life.
-- Awareness
+- Awareness.
-- Order and directed path
+- Order and directed path.
-- Control of their life through understnding and practice
+- Control of their life through understnding and practice.
-- Spirituality without non scientific woo-woo
+- Spirituality without non scientific woo-woo.

 # How one should think about the ideas here: